-Amanda is honored to serve as president of JWI's Young Women's Leadership Network in New York and to represent the Network on JWI's board of trustees.
-She is a licensed real estate salesperson with The Katzen Team, one of the top 10-grossing teams at Douglas Elliman as a sales and rental agent while she was the junior sales associate at Elliman's New Development Project, Madison Square Park Tower.
-Amanda serves on the Young Professionals Committee for the Lung Cancer Research Foundation, is a co-chair for the FIDF Young Leadership Gala, a co-founder of Open Source Shabbat, a member of AIPAC YL, and on the UJA Generosity Host Committee.
-She previously ran events and alumni engagement for Fuel for Truth and was a co-chair for the Children’s Hearing Institute Young Professionals Committee.
-Amanda hails from the sunshine state and is a graduate of Florida State University, with degrees in creative writing and hospitality.
+Amanda Paul is honored to serve as president of JWI's Young Women's Leadership Network in New York and to represent the Network on JWI's board of trustees.
+She is a licensed real estate salesperson with The Katzen Team, a top-five grossing team at Douglas Elliman as a sales and rental agent while she was the junior sales associate on DEDM's project, Madison Square Park Tower.
+Amanda serves on the Young Professionals Committee for the Lung Cancer Research Foundation, is a co-chair for the FIDF Young Leadership Gala, a co-founder of Open Source Shabbat, a member of AIPAC YL, and on the UJA Federation Generosity Host Committee.
+She previously ran events and alumni engagement for Fuel for Truth and was a co-chair for the Children's Hearing Institute Young Professionals Committee.
+Amanda hails from the sunshine state and is a graduate of Florida State University with degrees in creative writing and hospitality.
 She founded Alpha Phi at FSU, raising over $100,000 for Women's Heart Health.